sjhoeksma/restoff/README.md

 # REST Offline

 * In development...
-Not "usable" yet.
+Semi "usable".
+Try it out.
 * Next major features
 	* reconciliation of changes between client and server
-	* support getting a sub-set of a collection when offline
 	* support non-standard get/put/post.
 		- Example: a request GET actually does a delete
 	* major cleanup of documentation